sgupta70/CircuitPython/README.md

 ## CircuitPython_Photointerrupter

 ### Description & Code
-We were assigned to count the amount of times a photointerrupted is interrupted within four seconds.
-Thhe amount of times will count up on an lcd screen and then every four seconds it will restart.
+We were assigned to get a photointerrupter to count the amount of times it was interrupted in four seconds and then reset.

 ```
 ## Sahana Gupta